Interactive Visual Reasoning under Uncertainty: The env Environment

 \paragraph{Action Space}

-The agent's action space is composed of two sub-spaces: the trial sub-space and the belief sub-space.
-The trial sub-space stands for the object selection to perform experiment on in the next trial step.
-The belief sub-space denotes the agent's belief of Blicketness after analyzing all experimental results up to the time step.
-For ease of training, we soften the binary sub-spaces into continuous values in $[0, 1]$, interpreting each value in the trial sub-space as the probability of selecting that object and that in the belief sub-space as the probability of being a Blicket.
+\ac{env} action space is composed of two sub-components: the trial and the belief.
+The trial component represents the objects selected to perform experiments on in the next trial step for resolving the uncertainty.
+The belief component denotes the agent's belief of Blicketness after analyzing all experimental results up to the current time step.
+For agents in \ac{env}, we soften the binary sub-spaces into continuous values in $[0, 1]$, interpreting each value in the trial sub-space as the probability of selecting that object and that in the belief sub-space as the probability of being a Blicket.

 \paragraph{Reward}